This page covers:

 The same TeamCity distribution and installation is used for both editions.
 You can switch to the Enterprise edition by entering the appropriate license key.
 All the data is preserved when the edition is switched.

 The Professional edition does not require any license key and can be used free of charge.
 The only functional difference from the Enterprise edition is a limitation of the maximum number of build configurations.
 The limit is 100 build configurations since TeamCity 2017.2 (20 in earlier versions).
 Since TeamCity 8.0, it can be extended by 10 with each agent license key added.
 You can install several servers with Professional license.

 The Enterprise edition requires a license key, has no limit on the number of build configurations and entitles you to TeamCity support from JetBrains for the maintenance period of the license.

 Each TeamCity edition comes bundled with 3 or more build agents.
-Each additional build agent above the bundled ones requires a new build agent license key in both editions.
+To use more agents than the bundled number, separate build agent license keys can be entered.
+Additional agents can be added in both editions.

 Besides the Professional and Enterprise licenses, there are two more license types: